Bixilon/Minosoft/ReadMe.md

 ### Supported versions

-Almost all versions (and snapshots!) between 1.7 and the latest one (21w07a as of writing this, snapshot for 1.17).
+Almost all versions (and snapshots!) between 1.7 and the latest one (21w17a as of writing this, snapshot for 1.17).
 I plan to maintain Minosoft to at least version 1.20, so stay tuned.
 Support for older protocols will not be dropped as newer protocols are added.
 And I can only recommend using the latest stable version.

 ### Unsupported versions

 Minosoft uses [PixLyzer](https://gitlab.bixilon.de/bixilon/pixlyzer) as data source for all kind of data (like block ids, item ids, ...).
-PixLyzer currently works for 19w12a+ (1.14 snapshot).
-We will backport it for 1.13 and 17w46a (only version needed for <1.12) soon.
+PixLyzer currently works for 19w12a+ (1.14 snapshot) and 1.12.2 (these mappings are used for 1.7 - 1.12).
+1.13 is currently unsupported and won't be in near future.

 ## Modding